thekangster/fictional-database/README.md

 **supported commands:**

-  `add`: prompt the user for an email address, a display name, a shoe size, and a favorite food.
-If that email address is already present, then it will replace the data that was already in the hash table with the new entry.
+  `add`: enter an email address, a display name, a shoe size, and a favorite food.
+If that email address is already present, then it will replace the data that was already present with the new entry.

-  `lookup`: prompt the user for an email address, then display all the information we have about that user if the specified customer is found.
+  `lookup`: enter an email address, then the program will display all the information we have about that user if the specified customer is found.

-  `delete`: prompt the user for an email address, then delete all information we have about that user if the specified customer is found.
+  `delete`: enter an email address, then delete all information we have about that user if the specified customer is found.

   `list`: display every user in the database.